tstockwell/TermSatNet/README.md

 One reason I feel confident in the claims I make about System X is precisely because it's not something that I invented, it's a description of something that I computed.
 *Explaining* what you have computed is a whole other problem though :-).
-It took a lot of effort to translate the raw generated rewrite rules into inference rules.
+It took a lot of effort to translate the raw generated rewrite rules into inference rules, AI has helped.
-Other than showing that my interpreted inference rules do in fact respect the path order, the complexity theorems are straight-forward to prove (the only kind theorem that I am capable of proving :-)).
+Other than showing that the inference rules in System X do in fact respect the path order, the complexity theorems are straight-forward to prove (the only kind theorem that I am capable of proving :-)).

 ## [System C](https://github.com/tstockwell/TermSatNet/wiki/system-c)

-System C (for cofactors) is a system of propositional logic, similar to [Existential Graphs](https://en.wikipedia.org/wiki/Existential_graph) and the [Laws Of Form](https://en.wikipedia.org/wiki/Laws_of_Form).
+System C (for cofactors) is a system of propositional logic capable of performing deep inferences, similar to [Existential Graphs](https://en.wikipedia.org/wiki/Existential_graph) or the [Laws Of Form](https://en.wikipedia.org/wiki/Laws_of_Form).
 > But it's designed for machines instead of humans, and it's designed to produce shorter proofs.

 Basic expressions are composed of the constant T, variables, and nand operators.